Answered By: Lynn VanLeer Last Updated: Jan 11, 2018 Views: 380

-Here is an example of a search in the Business Source Complete database to find case studies by doing a Subject Term search.
+Here is an example search in the Business Source Complete database to find case studies by doing a Subject Term search.

-1. On the Library homepage, click the blue Articles by Topic button.
+1. On the Library homepage, click on Select a subject in the center of the page.

-2. Under Select a subject, click on the link for Business and management.
+2. Click on the link for Business and Management.

 entrepreneur or small business